ooddle

 How ooddle Helps

 The Recovery pillar inside ooddle builds wind down rituals into the evening and protects screen free time.
 We pair the cutoff with breath work, light reading suggestions, and slow movement so the freed time feels good rather than empty.
+After the thirty days, ooddle keeps the structure in place so the habit holds.
 Explorer is free.
 Core at twenty nine dollars per month personalizes the schedule.
+Pass at seventy nine dollars per month adds deeper guidance.

 Ready to try something different?